|Visited in 1986, 2004, 2006,

 or Chalkí; it is also possible to stay the night at the end of the hike

-course, we also refer to the nice book "Naxos and the Small
+Of course, I also refer to the nice book "Naxos and

-Cyclades", published by Graf Editions - in this book 30 hikes are
+the Small Cyclades", published by Graf Editions - in this book, 30 hikes are

 1. Mélanes - Koúroi - Potamiá - Agios Mámas - Káto Potamiá